mattermost/docs/source/install/prod-ubuntu.rst

    * ``` sudo rm /etc/nginx/sites-enabled/default```
    * Link the mattermost config by typing:
    * ```sudo ln -s /etc/nginx/sites-available/mattermost /etc/nginx/sites-enabled/mattermost```
-   * Restart Nginx by typing:
+   * Restart NGINX by typing:
    * ``` sudo service nginx restart```
    * Verify you can see Mattermost thru the proxy by typing:
    * ``` curl http://localhost```
    * You should see a page titles *Mattermost - Signup*

-Set up Nginx with SSL (Recommended)
+Set up NGINX with SSL (Recommended)
 -----------------------------------

 1. You can use a free and an open certificate security like let's